hiphops-io/hiphops-io.github.io/docs/integrations/hiphops-releasemanager.md

 The version template is a string.
 Any version template variables will be replaced to generate your version.

-These are the supported version template variables:
+The supported version template variables are:

 | Variable | Description |
 | --- | --- |